Bannock County Human Resources

 Bannock County seeks to provide compensation that is competitive with other Idaho counties of comparable size.
 Compensation includes salary and benefits for regular employees and elected officials.
 Part-time and temporary employees are not eligible for benefits.

 Salary is provided based on rates assigned to positions through classification.
 Most placements are at the minimum step of the assigned grade.
-Exceptional placements may be authorized by the County Commissioners in an open meeting.
+The County Commissioners may authorize exceptional placements in an open meeting.

 |General member contribution amount||General member employer contribution amount|